 G3: Innovative Surface Engineering for Advanced Cutting and Forming Tool Applications

 The requirements of manufacturing industries and recent innovative developments in coatings and surface engineering processes for advanced tooling applications are the focus of this session.
-Such applications include but are not limited to high-demanding sheet or bulk metal forming, plastics processing, die-casting as well as cutting operations of steel, cast iron and difficult-to-cut materials like high-temperature alloys or CFRP.
+Such applications include but are not limited to high-demanding sheet or bulk metal forming, plastics processing, die-casting as well as cutting operations of steel, cast iron, and difficult-to-cut materials like high-temperature alloys or CFRP.
 Novelties related to the use of coating technologies like PVD arc, sputtering, HIPIMS, hybrid, electron beam as well as PECVD and CVD for application-oriented design of different coating materials, architectures and properties are welcome.
-Insights into the combined effect of tool geometry and adapted coatings are also in the focus of the present session.
+Insights into the combined effect of tool geometry and adapted coatings are also the focus of the present session.
 Furthermore, contributions highlighting the interaction of the coatings designed for cutting and forming applications with the ambient atmosphere and/or the counterpart materials including metallic alloys and polymers are within the focus of this session.

 G3.
 Invited Speakers:

-G4: Hybrid Systems, Processes and Coatings
+G4: Hybrid Systems, Processes, and Coatings

 This session focuses on novel methods that employ combinations of several processes and systems during film deposition.
-Hybrid systems can combine different ionization sources, like lasers, hot filaments, hollow cathodes, electron- or ion-guns, etc. with conventional magnetrons or arc evaporators, to provide increased ionization, additional heating of the substrate, or to change the distribution of plasma density in the reactor.
+Hybrid systems can combine different ionization sources, like lasers, hot filaments, hollow cathodes, electron- or ion-guns, etc. with conventional magnetrons or arc evaporators, to provide increased ionization, and additional heating of the substrate, or to change the distribution of plasma density in the reactor.
 Hybrid systems can also combine different gas pressures, including atmospheric plasma activation, can use pulsed gas inflows synchronized with pulsed power, pulsed biasing, etc. Hybrid processes can integrate different mechanisms of production of species for film deposition, for example, PVD with PE CVD.
 Contributions on organic-inorganic hybrid coatings and hybrid processes both at reduced and atmospheric pressures are also solicited.

 G4.
 Invited Speakers: